SFSafeSymbols/SFSafeSymbols/README.md

 let image = UIImage(systemName: "circle.fill")
 ```

-Just a little bit later, first [ideas came up](https://twitter.com/simjp/status/1135642837322588161?s=12) to make these icons accessible in a safe way using a framework.
+It didn't took long until [first ideas came up](https://twitter.com/simjp/status/1135642837322588161?s=12) to make these icons accessible in a safe way using a framework.
 And this is just what this framework does!

 ## Installation